Who is Pramod Sawant? The new Goa CM and ayurvedic doctor

 Manohar Ajgaonkar and Sudin Dhawalikar of Maharashtrawadi Gomantak Party (MGP), Vijai Sardesai of Goa Forward party (GFP) and Govind Gawde and Rohan Khaunte (both independents) took their oaths as cabinet ministers.

-Sawant was elected leader of the BJP legislature party at a meeting held in the state capital minutes after Manohar Parrikar was given a state funeral with full military honours on Monday.
+Sawant was elected as the leader of the BJP legislature party at a meeting held in the state capital minutes after Manohar Parrikar was given a state funeral with full military honours on Monday.

 Who is Pramod Sawant